 Bal Gangadhar Tilak was a great freedom fighter of India.
 He was born on July 23, 1856, in Maharashtra.
 He worked hard to free India from British rule.
 He believed that “Swaraj is my birthright, and I shall have it.”
 He started newspapers to spread his ideas and encouraged people to fight for freedom.
 He also started celebrating festivals like Ganesh Chaturthi to unite people.
 The British put him in jail many times, but he never gave up.
 He was a true leader and inspired many people.
 He is remembered as one of the greatest heroes of India.

-Paragraph on ‘Bal Gangadhar Tilak’ in 150 Words
+Paragraph on ‘Bal Gangadhar Tilak’ in 150 Words for Grade -5 & 6

 Bal Gangadhar Tilak was a brave leader and a great freedom fighter.
 He was born on July 23, 1856, in Maharashtra.
 He wanted India to be free from British rule.
 He believed in the power of people and said, “Swaraj is my birthright, and I shall have it.”
 He started newspapers to spread awareness and told people to stand against the British.
 He also started the Ganesh Chaturthi festival to bring people together.
 The British arrested him many times, but he never lost hope.
-His efforts helped in India’s freedom struggle.
+His efforts helped India’s freedom struggle.
 He inspired many young leaders, like Mahatma Gandhi.
 He is remembered as one of the greatest patriots in Indian history.

-Paragraph on ‘Bal Gangadhar Tilak’ in 200 Words
+Paragraph on ‘Bal Gangadhar Tilak’ in 200 Words for Grade -7 & 8

 Bal Gangadhar Tilak was an important leader in India’s fight for freedom.
 He was born on July 23, 1856, in Maharashtra.
 He was very intelligent and worked hard for India’s independence.
 He believed that Indians should rule their own country.
 His famous words were, “Swaraj is my birthright, and I shall have it.”